ericcornelissen/shescape/CONTRIBUTING.md

 The compatibility tests aim to test that the library is backwards compatible with older versions of Node.js.
-All compatibility test suites go into the `test/compat` folder.
+All compatibility test suites go into the `test/compat/` folder.

-To run compatibility tests first run `npm run test:transpile` and then run `npm run test:compat` to run the compatibility test suite.
+To run compatibility tests run `npm run test:compat`.
 However, this does not fully cover compatibility testing as it will only run the suite on the Node.js version you're currently using.
 Using [nve], `npm run test:compat-all` runs the compatibility tests on all applicable Node.js versions.

-The compatibility test suite is a smoke test suite that should be run using a specific Node.js versions to verify compatibility with that Node.js version.
-This happens automatically for all supported Node.js versions in the project's continuous integration.
+In the project's continuous integration the compatibility tests are run for all supported Node.js versions as well.

-Because compatibility tests need to run on all Node.js version back to v10.13.0, compatibility tests are written in CommonJS and run using [Mocha] (v9) and the built-in [assert package].
+Because compatibility tests need to run on all Node.js version back to v10.13.0, compatibility tests are written in CommonJS and run using [Mocha] v9 with the Node.js [assert package].

 ### Writing Tests

-Tests can be written in various different ways and using various different strategies.
-This section outlines the test types and test strategies used in this project.
+Tests can be written in different ways and using different strategies.
+This section describes the test types and test strategies used in this project.

 #### Test Types

 ##### Oracle Tests

-An oracle test tests an implementation against a given input-output pair (the oracle).
-This standard kind of test is useful for testing standard use cases, edge cases, regressions, or otherwise interesting cases.
+An oracle test checks an implementation against a given input-output pair (the oracle).
+This kind of test is useful for testing standard use cases, edge cases, regressions, or otherwise interesting cases.

 For example, the maximum of the numbers `3` and `14` is `14`.

 ##### Property Tests

-A property test tests whether a given property holds, typically for many inputs.
+A property test checks whether a given property holds, typically for many inputs.
+A property can be many things and some properties have specific names (e.g. an "invariant" property).

 For example, escaping an argument should always return a string value.

 ##### Metamorphic Tests

-A metamorphic test tests that similar action have similar results, without the need to know what exactly the result is.
-This kind of test can be useful to guarantee certain properties hold.
+A metamorphic test checks that similar action have similar results, without the need to know what exactly the result is.
+This kind of test can be useful to provide consistency guarantees as well as test implementations that have a complex input-output relation.

 For example, escaping `N` arguments should have the same outcome as escaping `N-1` arguments and separately escaping the `N`th argument.

 ##### Differential Tests

-A differential test tests that two similar functionalities behave the same.
+A differential test checks that two similar functionalities behave the same.
 A common use case is testing a known good implementation against a second implementation.